andreashlarsen/ML-SAScombine/README.md

 The input could be, e.g., data measured on different instruments, or SAXS and WAXS data.

 ![Example: combined SAXS data of lysozyme](merge_combined_SAXS_data_of_lysozyme.png)

-## Download
+## Installation
-ML-SAScombine is a python3 program, so you need to install python3
+ML-SAScombine is a python3 program, so you need to install python3.
-Download mlsascombine.py and the other python scripts in this repository and install necessary python packages (see dependencies)
+After python3 installation, download mlsascombine.py and the other python scripts in this repository and install necessary python packages (see dependencies)

 ## Run